Andy4495/Homemade-CPU/README.md

 D4      JPCS        IMM     11  0 1010 0
 D6      JPZS        IMM     11  0 1011 0
 E0      JUMP        IMM     11  1 0000 0
+E6      JUMP        REG     11  1 0011 0  ; This only works with the `JL` register
 FC      NOOP        N/A     11  1 1110 0
 FF      HALT        N/A     11  1 1111 1
 ```